Emma-blnch/Ft_printf/README.md

 It really helped me understand the subject better and the new notions.

 ## ♻️ **Testing**
-I strongly recommand you do your own main function to test your program. *You can check mine to see what it should look like* Once you have your main test it with this command line:
+I strongly recommand you do your own main function to test your program. *You can check mine to see what it should look like.*

+Once you have your main test it with this command line:
 > cc -Wall -Wextra -Werror *--all your .c functions:--* *.c main.c -o *executable_name*